Skip to content

 Planning: Routes, Times, Viewing Spots

-A short distance facilitates routes between Qorikancha and Plaza de Armas, as both locations are in the old town.
+A short distance facilitates travel between Qorikancha and Plaza de Armas, as both locations are in the old town.
 A noticeable ascent follows the path to Saqsayhuamán.
 Traffic and road closures on June 24th can extend travel times.

-Day Strategy with Priorities
+Daily Tactics with Priorities

 Viewing Without a Ticket